 Dads need a little self care too.
-I’m sharing 6 self care tips for Dad and why they’re important in this post written in partnership with Mirum.
+I’m sharing 6 self care tips for Dad and why they’re important in this post sponsored by Mirum.

 Dads are underappreciated but they are more important than we give them credit for.
 Remember that time I talked about why mental health counseling is important, well self care is important too.
 Dads are the foundation for our families.
 Good self care allows Dads to be more present for their loved ones and also shows the next generation of Dads that self care is necessary and important.
 Today, I’m sharing 6 self care tips for Dad and why Dads need a little self care too.